Top 100

 Miguel de Cervantes Saavedra Quote: “He who gives early gives twice.”

-Miguel de Cervantes Saavedra Quote: “Let the worst come to the worst.”
+Miguel de Cervantes Saavedra Quote: “Spare your breath to cool your porridge.”

 Miguel de Cervantes Saavedra Quote: “You are a devil at everything, and there is no kind of thing in the ’versal world but what you can turn your hand into.”